FAQ on Studying Abroad with Erasmus

 Can I also apply at universities that do not have any departments cooperating with Universität Hamburg?

-Within the scope of the Erasmus program, you can apply only to those universities with which the University of Hamburg has a bilateral agreement.
-Of course, you can also go abroad as a freemover, meaning you can organize a period of study abroad on your own and apply directly to a university abroad outside the scope of a program.
+No, within the scope of the Erasmus program, you can apply only to those universities with which the University of Hamburg has a bilateral agreement.
+Of course, you can also go abroad as a free mover, meaning you can organize a period of study abroad on your own and apply directly to a university abroad outside the scope of a program.
+Further information about the free mover program can be found on our website (available in German only): Free Mover – Organizing Your Own Semester Abroad.

 My institute does not cooperate with the university I want to attend, but another department does.
 Can I also apply through another department?